History

 · Causation “The First World War started because of militarism.”
 How far do you agree?

-· Sources How useful are the sources for an enquiry into life in the trenches?
+-Source How useful are the sources for an enquiry into people's attitudes towards the terms of the treaty of Versailles?

 · Causation “Hitler was able to commit atrocities because of the use of terror.”
 How far do you agree?